Cascoda and Thread

-Thread is a low-power wireless mesh networking protocol, based on the universally-supported Internet Protocol (IP), and built using open and proven standards.
-Thread enables device-to-device and device-to-cloud communications.
+Thread is a low-power wireless mesh network-layer protocol, based on the universally-supported Internet Protocol (IP), and built using open and proven standards.
+Thread enables direct IP-based device-to-device and device-to-cloud communications.
 It reliably connects hundreds (or thousands) of products and includes mandatory security features.
 Thread networks have no single point of failure, can self-heal and reconfigure when a device is added or removed, and are simple to setup and use.

 Thread mesh networking guide